mjhea0/mjhea0.github.com/_posts/2015-01-31-local-authentication-with-passport-and-express-4.markdown

 description: "This article details how to add user authentication to Node/Express 4 with Passport.js"
 ---

-This post demonstrate how to add user authentication to Node/Express with Passport.js.
+This post demonstrates how to add user authentication to Node/Express with Passport.js.

 > If you're interested in social authentication via Passport, please check out [this](http://mherman.org/blog/2015/09/26/social-authentication-in-node-dot-js-with-passport/) blog post.
 Looking for an Express 3 authentication tutorial?
 Check out this [post](http://mherman.org/blog/2013/11/11/user-authentication-with-passport-dot-js/).